smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/using.md

-Dynamic Variable tokens can be used in some of the parameter fields of the SCANSPLF and SCANOUTQ commands (for fields that support Dynamic Variables -- the IBM i command prompting includes \"DVar\" in the list of values for most of these parameters).
+Dynamic Variable tokens can be used in some of the parameter fields of the SCANSPLF and SCANOUTQ commands (for fields that support Dynamic Variables -- the IBM i command prompting includes "DVar" in the list of values for most of these parameters).
 It is necessary that the full {TOKEN} fits into the space allowed for each parameter keyword.
 Two positions must be reserved for the Dynamic Variable token special